Journey to Pascha

 Overview

-Having Fulfilled The Forty Days - The lessons called the Journey to Pascha, begin with Lazarus Saturday and go to the Resurrection.
+Having Fulfilled The Forty Days - The unit of lessons called Journey to Pascha begins with Lazarus Saturday and goes to the Resurrection.
 In this lesson we begin with a pause to reflect on the journey to Pascha that began with the Triodion and continued through Lent.
 We journey to learn about ourselves and our relationship to Jesus.
 In looking back we determine what we have learned about ourselves, what benefits we have gained by observing the Lenten discipline and what Lazarus Saturday teaches us so that we may proceed on this Journey to Pascha.

 box bottom border